You can purchase additional annual pension in units of £250 up to a maximum of £5,000 per annum (1995/2008 section) or £6,500 (2015 scheme members).

 - whether the cost is being met by a single lump sum payment or by regular contributions

 - whether you have chosen to purchase personal benefits only or to also provide benefits for dependants.

-Using the available calculators you can work out the cost of purchase by regular payments or lump sum.
-Should you wish to proceed you need to complete the application form available from the relevant pensions’ agencies web sites.
+Using the calculator you can work out the cost of purchase by regular payments or lump sum.

-You have the choice of paying for the additional pension by either lump sum or by regular instalment from your salary.
-If electing to pay by regular instalment you must chose a period of between one and 20 years, ending at your normal pension age (60, 65 or your State Pension Age).
+- regular instalment from your salary.
+You must choose a period of between one and 20 years, ending at your normal pension age (60, 65 or your state pension age)

-No. Instalment purchases are subject to review by the scheme Actuary.
-These reviews take place every four years.
-Should the review result in an increase to the cost of the additional pension you will have the opportunity to terminate your contract.
+- instalment purchases are subject to review by the scheme actuary.
+Should a review result in an increase to the cost of the additional pension you will have the opportunity to terminate your contract.

 If you purchase additional pension including dependant’s benefits this provides for a spouse/partner pension equal to 3/8ths of your additional pension and children’s benefits equal to 6/8ths of your additional pension.